nniiicc/API_Documentation_JCDL/FirstDraft.md

 `Q & A sites, development blogs, and social media also play an important role in supplementing existing documentation - in some cases - offering high levels of coverage and author engagement (Parnin and Treude, 2011).`

-Our focus is on documentation for application programming interfaces (APIs) in digital libraries.
+Our focus is on all three types of documentation for application programming interfaces (APIs) in digital libraries.

-## WHAT ARE APIs AND WHY ARE THEY IMPORTANT
+[ Brief discussion of what APIs are and why they matter to DLs]

 APIs are thus an important aspect of end-user interactions with a digital library.
-API's, and technical documentation more generally, are not part of the evaluation process for digital library development.
+API's, and technical documentation more generally, are not part of the evaluation digital library development.
 This paper seeks to fill this gap in two ways:

 1. Provide a background to API usability, documentation, and evaluation from software industry.
-2. Propose a metric which quantifies Th.3. e coverage and completeness of API documentation, both formal and informal.
-3. Evaluate five large-scale digital library APIs based on these criteria.
+2. Evaluate the assesability of technical documentation for the APIs in five large-scale digital libraries ( [note - assesability of different types of documentaiton is based on coverage and completeness - criteria hinted at below]
 # Background on documentation, API usability

+[[Wiki](https://github.com/nniiicc/API_Documentation_JCDL/wiki)  has start of lit review]

-In a field study of 440 software engineers, R + D find that the biggest obstacle to learning APIs is poor documentation and insufficient learning resources.
+- In a field study of 440 software engineers, R + D find that the biggest obstacle to learning APIs is poor documentation and insufficient learning resources.
 They recommend the following criteria for improving documentation: **documentation of intent; code examples; matching APIs with scenarios; penetrability of the API; and format and presentation**.
 (Robillard and Deline, 2011)

-`note to self: use these recommendations for evaluation criteria`

-[See the neverworkintheory links at bottom for this section]

-# Related work
+`these recommendations can be used as evaluation criteria for completeness`

-Tools for creating API documentation:
+**Tools for creating API documentation**
+- Jungloids,
-- Jungloids, Jadeite, and JavaDOC
+- Jadeite, and
+- JavaDOC

 # Research Questions

+[Write formal research questions - thinking they will correspond to ]

 **RQ 1.** Coverage and Completeness of Docoumentation.